-Below, we provide a more comprehensive overview of overhead cranes and hoists, discussing what they are, how they operate, and how the two types of differ.
+Below, we provide a more comprehensive overview of overhead cranes and hoists, discussing what they are, how they operate, and how the two types of lifting equipment differ.

 An Overview of Overhead Cranes

 An overhead crane is a piece of equipment that securely lifts and lowers heavy loads along a vertical axis and moves them along other axes.
 This quality allows for multi-directional mobility in a worksite.
 For example, a construction worker can use an overhead crane system to pick up a load at one area of the construction site, move the load along a fixed rail system to position it above another area of the construction site, and set the load down at the new area.

 Components of an Overhead Crane

 The hoist: This part controls the vertical lifting and lowering.
 It is fixed to the trolley component, which allows it to move back and forth across the bridge as needed.
 Its load capacity depends on its design and construction.
 For example, chain hoists are suitable for loads of 5 tons and below, while wire rope hoists are suitable for loads of 5 tons and above.

 The trolley: This part moves the hoist along the bridge.
 It is available in three main types, each of which offers different advantages in different applications.
 Low headroom trolleys feature a compact design that makes them suitable for single-girder crane applications, normal headroom trolleys are suitable for monorail and jib crane applications, and double-girder trolleys provide superior clearance and headroom for double girder-crane applications.

 The bridge: This part serves as the component on which the trolley moves back and forth.